 Helpline is an information, support and referral service that provides information to people experiencing mental health issues, as well as their family, friends and carers.

-Helpline is a national service, operating Monday to Friday, 9am to 9pm (EST).
+Helpline is a national service located in Victoria and operates Monday to Friday, 9am to 9pm (EST).

 Want to get involved?

-The Helpline training program consists of six sessions across six consecutive weeks, usually held in the evenings from 6pm to 9pm.
-After training is completed, successful volunteers will undertake four shifts, with an experienced volunteer listening to their calls.
-Once these initial shifts are completed, volunteers will begin taking phone calls under supervision.
+With two volunteer intakes per year, the Helpline training program consists of seven sessions across seven consecutive weeks, these usually held on a Tuesday evening from 6-9pm.
+After training is completed, successful volunteers will undertake an initial four shifts alongside an experienced volunteer.
+During these shifts, they will listen to how the experienced volunteer works with callers.
+Once these shifts are completed, volunteers will begin taking phone calls under supervision.

 What will the training cover?

-Helpline training covers the structure of the public and private mental health systems, telephone communication skills, managing challenging phone calls, communicating empathy, listening skills and administration skills.
+Helpline training covers the structure of the mental health systems, understanding mental illness, telephone communication skills, managing challenging phone calls, communicating empathy, listening skills and administration skills.
+Future opportunities for volunteer development are also offered through workshops held throughout the year.

 Is there a cost involved in the training?